by Melina Mishra and Rhonda Marzoq

 Each one of the eye care marma points control a specific kind of action related to the mind and body.

-Anja and Staphani: The Ajna and Staphani Marmas both focus on the connection between the eyes, brain, and soul.
-Ajna connects the eyes and the divinity of the soul while Staphani works to improve the connection between the eyes and brain specifically in relation to their interaction.
+Ajna and Sthapani: The Ajna and Sthapani Marmas both focus on the connection between the eyes, brain, and soul.
+Ajna connects the eyes and the divinity of the soul while Sthapani works to improve the connection between the eyes and brain specifically in relation to their interaction.

 Apanga and Shankha: The Apanga and Shankha Marmas release any tension that may be present.
 The Shankha Marma is specifically related to tension in the eye, while the Apanga is less specific in its application.